sensorlab/ZeroUED/README.md

 # Background

-In this paper, we evaluate approaches for unknown radio-emitter detection task across different approaches and propose our own approach.
+In this paper, we evaluate different approaches to the unknown radio-emitter detection task and propose our own approach.

 Evaluated approaches:
   - Auto Encoders
-  - Deep Custering
+  - Deep Clustering
   - Classical Sim CLR
   - Viewmaker Sim CLR
   - Viewmaker Sim CLR Large Augs(ours)

-We have choosen three datasets for evaluations:
+We have chosen three datasets for evaluation:
   - Drones Dataset
   - WiSig
   - Lora